Nonye2K3/chia/INSTALL.md

 | Jump to: | [MacOS](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#MacOS) | [Ubuntu](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#ubuntudebian) | [WSL2](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#WSL2) | [Amazon Linux 2](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#amazon-linux-2) | [CentOS/RHEL](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#centosrhel-77-or-newer) | [Other platforms](https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL#other-install-methods-and-environments) |
 | :--- | :---: | :---: | :---: | :---: | :---: | :---: |

 All keys and plots from version prior to Beta 1.8 are deprecated and can be deleted.
-Windows users on pre-Haswell CPUs have a known issue with a fix coming.
+Windows users on pre-Haswell CPUs have a known issue that you need to [manually patch](https://github.com/Chia-Network/chia-blockchain/wiki/Windows-pre-Haswell-1.8-workaround).

 # Windows

-Install the Windows installer - [Chia Blockchain Windows](https://download.chia.net/beta-1.8-win64/ChiaSetup-0.1.8.exe) - **NOTE:** pre-Haswell (e.g. prior to ~2014) CPUs are not working.
-Fix shortly.
-See above.
+Install the Windows installer - [Chia Blockchain Windows](https://download.chia.net/beta-1.8-win64/ChiaSetup-0.1.8.exe) - **NOTE:** pre-Haswell (e.g. prior to ~2014) CPUs need to apply this [patch](https://github.com/Chia-Network/chia-blockchain/wiki/Windows-pre-Haswell-1.8-workaround) after installing.

 As the Chia code signing certificate is new you will likely have to ask to keep the download a couple of times and when you run the installer, you will have to choose "More Info" and "Run Anyway" to be able to run the installer.
 There is no need to use the command line.